quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### Django Models

-We will use the Django built in User model, but add roles to it by extending `AbstractUser`.
+We will use the Django built-in User model, but add roles to it by extending `AbstractUser`.
 This comes with authentication functionality and the following fields.
 Details available in
 [Django docs](https://docs.djangoproject.com/en/5.0/ref/contrib/auth/#django.contrib.auth.models.User).

 * User
   * **id**
-  * *role added by us*
+  * *role added by us {Dater, Cupid, Manager}*
   * username
   * first_name
   * last_name